qaptivator/capstore/README.md

 ## File Structure

-CapStoreServer --> ServerStorage
-CapStoreClient --> StarterPlayerSripts
+Put the model named `ServerStorage` into ServerStorage and then ungroup it.
+Put the model named `ReplicatedStorage` into ReplicatedStorage and then ungroup it.
+Then you can require the `CapStoreServer` and `CapStoreClient` from there.

 ## Usage

-1. Put the modules in needed folders as described in file structure
+1. Put the models in needed directories as described in file structure
+2. Require the modules
-2. Initialize the Server-side of CapStore using CapStoreServer.Initialize()
+3. Initialize the Server-side of CapStore using CapStoreServer.Initialize()
-3. Initialize the Client-side of CapStore using CapStoreClient.Initialize()
+4. Initialize the Client-side of CapStore using CapStoreClient.Initialize()

 ## Important note
 - If you modify Profile or Replica directly, it will not Replicate to client